 - Neuromuscular Therapy: Deep Massage used to locate spasms and hyper-contraction in tissues.
 Eliminates trigger points that can cause pain, restores posture alignment, rebuilds injured tissue, increases flexibility and blood flow.

-Other spa services
+Other spa service definitions

 - Facials: Facials can consist of a variety or combination of the following: a deep cleansing treatment to tone and exfoliate the skin; steam; extraction; facial massage; neck and shoulder massage; moisture treatment.
 There are many varieties of facials, so make sure to contact the spa for information and a menu of services.